ga4gh/va-spec/docs/source/modeling-foundations.rst

 .. figure:: images/core-im-statement-semantics.png

-   Explicit Semantics of Core-IM Statements
+   Statement Modes of Use

-   **Legend** Explicit semantics in **Assertion Mode** vs **Proposition Assessment Mode**, for a Variant Pathogenicity Statement.
+   **Assertion Mode** vs **Proposition Assessment Mode** semantics for a Variant Pathogenicity Statement.
 For each mode, left panels show the **Model** attributes used to represent statement semantics; center panels show **Data** examples of statement instances; and right panels report the plain-language **Meaning** of what each statement data structure reports to be true.

 Many VA Standard Profiles, including the Variant Pathogenicity Statement Profile, contain the ``direction``, ``strength``, and ``score`` attributes, and thus could be use to support either Mode of Use.